 - The legal name of the corporation must indicate the health profession to be practised through the corporation, as well as the surname of one or more of the shareholders.

-- A member may use another business name aside from the legal name (e.g. a professional corporation could use the name “Danforth TheraClinic” for marketing purposes, while its legal name is “J. Doe Psychotherapy Professional Corporation”).
+- A registrant may use another business name aside from the legal name (e.g. a professional corporation could use the name “Danforth TheraClinic” for marketing purposes, while its legal name is “J. Smith Psychotherapy Professional Corporation”).
 All names must be on file with the College and Ontario law requires the legal name to be on all contracts, invoices, negotiable instruments and orders involving goods or services.

-- Only members of CRPO can hold shares.
+- Only registrants of CRPO can hold shares.

 - The officers and directors of the professional corporation must be shareholders.